IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

   - Line Type `Curved`.
   - Line Dash Array `return "3, 7";`.
 - Right-click on the `[visual]` and add a `Source` visual.
+- The next steps involve `Point Settings` which are [SVG Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) used to draw an image resembling an arrow-line that represents the element mapping.
 - Set its properties on Point Settings:
   - Path: